Created in DeclaraCAD from declaracad.occ.api import * enamldef Assembly(Part): Rectangle: r1: color = 'red' # Center on origin position = (-width/2, -height/2) height = 10 width = 20 rx = 1 Offset: o1: color = 'blue' shape = r1 offset = 1 Offset: o2: color = 'lime' shape = r1 offset = -1 # For refe

-Offset declaration can be used to create a planar offset curve from an edge that is offset by a given positive or negative
+Offset declaration can be used to create a planar offset curve or face from an edge that is offset by a given positive or negative

 # Created in DeclaraCAD from declaracad.occ.api import * enamldef Assembly(Part): Rectangle: r1: color = 'red' # Center on origin position = (-width/2, -height/2) height = 10 width = 20 rx = 1 Offset: o1: color = 'blue' shape = r1 offset = 1 Offset: o2: color = 'lime' shape = r1 offset = -1 # For reference Line: xaxis: color = 'black' direction = (1, 0) Line: yaxis: color = 'black' direction = (0, 1)